nskromna/SQL/README.md

 FROM cities
 GROUP BY country
 HAVING COUNT(name) > 5
-ORDER BY COUNT(name) DESC, country; //we can write ASC after 'country' but it is not necessary
+ORDER BY COUNT(name) DESC, country; --we can write ASC after 'country' but it is not necessary
 ```
 The part of the result that it is showed before would change to:
 | country | count(name) |